Skip to content

 A common misunderstanding is that travel agency bookings are “offline”.
 Today only a few tailored tours are “on request” manually and can be a part of a complex upmarket service for customer that wish something special.
 Also, this part of the business is transferring to DMCs as the tour operators do not have enough resources for extensive own production.

-The role of incomings and DMCs is increasing of two reasons mainly: lack of staff and guest management in the destination.
 We lack national DMC offers for individual travellers and the content should preferably be online “one click shop” for tour production and sales.
 Guaranteed departure group tours are another area where we see room for development.

 Finland travel USP's

-Nature combined with Finland other main USPs happiness, freedom to roam, thousand lakes and Finnish wellbeing sauna are all highly potential for our audiences and a dream come true combination in Germany.
+Nature combined with Finland other main USPs happiness, freedom to roam, thousand lakes and Finnish wellbeing-sauna are all highly potential for our audiences and a dream come true combination in Germany.
 Safety and sustainability play an increasingly big role in travel decisions.

 Finland owns Santa Claus and it works in Germany.
 Christmas is one of the main holidays with new year celebration which are often combined, and both together form a peak winter travel season.